user096/ms-community-wiki/reinstalling-gpu-and-sound-drivers.md

    ![](img/reinstalling-gpu-drivers/devmgmtupdate.png)

 7. Windows will now begin installing the latest graphics driver it can find.
-Note this may take some time. if you get a message claiming the latest drivers are already installed, attempt method 3.
+Note this may take some time and your screen may flicker.
+Note that if you get a message claiming the latest drivers are already installed, attempt method 3.

 ## Method 3: OEM Website